Does your pet need some guidance?

 These classes focus on socialization with other pups and new people.
 The class is for puppies 8 weeks of age to 6 months of age.
 Puppies learn basic commands, but the most important thing they learn in this class is how to interact with other people and pets.

-Classes are one hour, once a week, and run for six weeks.
+Classes are one hour, once a week, and run for seven weeks.
 Puppies must be up-to-date on DHPP or DHLPP (Distemper), be dewormed, and have their Bordetella (Kennel Cough) vaccine.
 You can pre-register by calling K-9 Hair Care at (262) 473 - 4949.

 Obedience classes are also offered through K9 Hair Care in downtown Whitewater.